 Fourth and last photo: a rather special encounter.
 On my way back from the Asclepeion, I saw a very old car in a fenced field, so I tried to get inside.
 Unfortunately there was a gate and a (guard?)
 Dog slowly approached.
 I was a little scared to see it but, I think he was just a little thirsty for the heat.

-... and when the evening comes, Kos showcases colored lights that reflect in the sea and make it even more beautiful.
+... and when the evening comes, Kos showcases colored lights that reflect into the sea and make it even more beautiful.

-something more beautiful?
-In any case.
+you know something more beautiful?
+However.
 First photo: water reflections right in front of the hotel where I was staying.
-One of the

 Second photo: Agia Paraskevi church in the center of Kos.
 Although this facade is in very good condition, the rear one is all cracked and sagging.
 A pity not to be able to enter for a visit!
 Third photo: a fisherman on the tourist pier.
 There are a few there.
 Fourth photo: the road leading to the main port.
 The color of the sky obscures everything else.